-Steph holds a Master of Music degree from SUNY Purchase College and a Bachelor of Arts degree from Bloomsburg University of Pennsylvania.
-While attending these institutions, she performed regularly with Purchase New Music Project, Purchase Contemporary Ensemble, Purchase Symphony Orchestra, and the Bloomsburg University New Music Ensemble, to name a few.
-She has had the privilege of learning and performing at numerous summer music programs, including the Impulse New Music Festival, the Consummate Flutist at Carnegie Mellon University, Amy Porter’s Anatomy of Sound Workshop, and ARIA International Summer Music Academy.
-Her most memorable masterclass performances were those with Lorna McGhee, Alexa Still, Alberto Almarza, Jill Felber, Amy Porter, Paul Edmund-Davies, and Mark Sparks.
+In addition to her Master of Music degree from Manhattan School of Music, Steph holds a Master of Music degree from SUNY Purchase College and a Bachelor of Arts degree from Bloomsburg University of Pennsylvania.
+She has had the privilege of attending numerous summer music programs, including the Impulse New Music Festival, the Consummate Flutist at Carnegie Mellon University, and Amy Porter’s Anatomy of Sound Workshop, to name a few.
+Her most memorable masterclass performances were those with Lorna McGhee, Alexa Still, Alberto Almarza, and Amy Porter.

-Her primary teachers include Tara Helen O’Connor, Roberta Michel, and Tracey Schmidt-Jaynes.
+Her primary flute teachers include Tara Helen O’Connor, Roberta Michel, and Tracey Schmidt.

 Steph is proudly from a small town in central Pennsylvania and currently resides in Manhattan.